cdsittampalam/documentation/docs/Partner API.md

 Using the Qredo App
 -------------------

 You can use the Qredo Desktop app to help you add other users as trusted parties, where they are ordained as custodians.
-If these users do not exist, you will need to register these users.
-For each trusted party user, the Qredo Signing app is needed to make one-tap approvals via the phone.
+If these users do not exist in the app, you will need to register these users.
+For each trusted party user, you use the Qredo Signing app to make one-tap approvals via the phone.

 Sign Up for the Partner API
 ----------------------------